 There are several other accessories, including a dusting brush, upholstery nozzle and crevice tool.
 These are stored within the body of the vacuum so they are always accessible.

 Miele accessories are always high-quality, so the C3’s tools should last a long time.
-There’s no turbo tool though, so it’s probably not the best option for pet owners.
+There’s no turbo tool though, so we don’t think it’s the best option for pet owners.

 Suction Power & Cleaning Performance

 Quiet operation is the name of the game with the C3 Silence, which is why it’s built with Miele’s 550W EcoLine motor.
-Don’t worry about losing suction power though – while the motor is less powerful than the 900W PowerLine, the vacuum still provides excellent suction and cleaning performance.
-It’s also more energy efficient than PowerLine vacuums.
+Don’t worry about losing suction power though – while the motor is less powerful than the 900W PowerLine, the vacuum still provides decent suction and cleaning performance.

 One of the reasons the vacuum is so effective is the EcoTeQ floorhead.
 This creates a strong seal around carpets, which helps remove more dirt and dust.
 If you find it difficult to push, there’s the option of reducing suction using the foot controls or opening a vent in the tube.